 Tokyo Metropolitan Expressway Central Circular Route

-The Tokyo Outer Loop Road (Gaikan) is approximately 85 km long and connects areas within an approximate 15 km radius from the center of Tokyo.
-By dispersing the inflow of traffic that passes through the center of Tokyo, the Tokyo Outer Loop Road will eliminate the chronic traffic congestion in the Greater Tokyo Area.
+The Tokyo Outer Ring Road (Gaikan) is approximately 85 km long and connects areas within an approximate 15 km radius from the center of Tokyo.
+By dispersing the inflow of traffic that passes through the center of Tokyo, the Tokyo Outer Ring Road will eliminate the chronic traffic congestion in the Greater Tokyo Area.
 Through the smoother flow of traffic, which will raise the traveling speed of vehicles on the road, a large reduction in emissions is expected, helping to create a highly comfortable and convenient city.

 (Junktion/Interchange names are tentative・Excludes sections already open to traffic)